 This message indicates that SSL has not been enabled on the Oracle WebLogic Server Managed Servers, which is a pre-requisite step.
-For more information, see Section 5.3, "Configuring the Web Server to Use the HTTPS Protocol".
+For more information, see Section 5.3.3, "Manually Configuring WebLogic to Use the HTTPS Protocol".
 After this pre-requisite is completed you can repeat the commit operation.

-5.4.4 Verifying the SSL Credentials in the Credential Store
+5.3.4.4 Verifying the SSL Credentials in the Credential Store